A Dirty Word

 For now, aspiring artists are in a catch-22.
 Art school still seems to be the best place to start your career, to meet people, to develop.
-Kate, by their own account, felt misunderstood at university, but found a way to learn by talking to others.
+Aries, by their own account, felt misunderstood at university but found a way to learn by talking to others.
 “I found a tutor who took on us misfits, and we made our own little studio.
 We supported each other.
 I benefited from that experience more than any other at uni”.
 The problem is the cost.
-Kate claims that they would not have gone had they been forced to pay at the current rate.
+Aries claims that they would not have gone had they been forced to pay at the current rate.

 For now, internships like those at Studio Moross seem to provide the best solution.
 Not degrading, unpaid labour, but a system where you earn money and get the best education, all on the job, in a relationship that’s beneficial for both parties.
 “Intern is seen as a dirty word, where you’re stuck making cups of tea” says Aries.
 “I want to change that”.